Jean-Louis Tixier-Vignancour: Amnesty and Algerian war (1953–1962)

 Tixier-Vignancour was granted amnesty in 1953 and became once again able to run for public office.
 Opposing the use of street violence promoted by Jeune Nation, he left the group to found his own party with Bardèche in May 1954: the Rassemblement National Français.

 Re-elected in the department of Basses-Pyrénées, Tixier-Vignancour served as a Non-Inscrit ("non-attached member") in the National Assembly between January 1956 and December 1958, where he allied himself with the Poujadists.
 Following the May 1958 crisis and the return of Charles de Gaulle to power, he refused to vote a law that would temporarily authorize the president to revise the constitution until a referendum occurs on a new one.
 Tixier-Vignancour declared ironically in parliament: "I would never have thought that, twice in my life, I will be asked to delegate the fraction of constituting power I held, and—even better—never would I have imagined that, for the second time, the man who asks for it will be the very same man who punished me for having delegated this power a first time."
 The Fifth Republic was eventually established on 4 October 1958, approved by 82% of the French in September.
-On 30 November 1958, Tixier-Vignancour lost his siege to a Radical candidate in the first legislative elections of the new regime.
+On 30 November 1958, Tixier-Vignancour lost his seat to a Radical candidate in the first legislative elections of the new regime.
 After the dissolution of Jeune Nation by official decree earlier that year, he wrote articles for the group's magazine, launched on 5 July 1958 as an attempt to revive the banned movement.

 Opposed to decolonization and independence during the Algerian war (1954–1962), Tixier-Vignancour was, along with Jean-Marie Le Pen, one of the founders of the National Front for French Algeria (Front National pour l'Algérie Française) in July 1960.
 As a lawyer, he defended Raoul Salan in 1962, the founder of the pro-colonial paramilitary organization OAS and one of the four generals who directed the Algiers putsch of 1961.
 Salan was spared the death penalty and instead condemned to prison.
 Tixier-Vignancour’s defense credited for "saving Salan’s neck", this event boosted his standing among nationalists.
 He served also as a defense counsel for colonel Jean Bastien-Thiry, executed for attempting to assassinate Charles de Gaulle during the Petit-Clamart attack of August 1962.